 Warehouse/Shoppers jobs have different positions to offer.
 A warehouse team member can work in the fulfillment centers which consists of packing and shipping orders.
 Other employees can work in the sort centers to sort out packages between delivery trucks and ensure that Amazon meets the required delivery time.

 Shopper Jobs work at Whole Foods stores and are hired to fulfill orders from Prime Now which is Amazon’s same-day delivery service.
 These shoppers' responsibilities are to locate and select items and package them for delivery.

 Amazon does not require a resume or previous work experience.
 Candidates must be 18 or older to apply.
-Pay starts at $15/hr with a possible $2/hr bonus through Apr 30, 2020.
+Pay starts at $15/hr.** Limited-time Opportunity